 Returns Of Annuities:

-There is a great deal of variation when it comes to what returns are provided by an annuity.
+There is a great deal of variation when it comes to what returns are provided by an annuity and a topic we get asked about often here in Texas.
 In many cases comparing this with more traditional investment vehicles indicates that the growth potential with an annuity is much lower.
 However, in many cases this is because of the safety and stability associated with annuities.

-Research conducted by Advantage Compendium looked at fixed indexed annuity average returns between 2007 and 2012 and determined that the average annual return for all fixed indexed annuities included in the study hovered around 3.27%.
-The range of return stretched from 5.5% average (on an annualized basis) to 1.2% average.
-As you can see, this is significantly higher in most cases when compared with another investment vehicle such as a CD.
+A research study conducted by Advantage Compendium looked at fixed indexed annuity average returns between 2007 and 2012 and determined that the average annual return for all fixed indexed annuities included in the study hovered around 3.27%.
+The range of return stretched from 1.2% (worst) to 5.5% (best).
+As you can see, this is significantly higher in most cases when compared with another investment vehicle such as a Certificate of Deposit (CD).

 When used appropriately, an annuity can be an important part of your investment portfolio.
 You should carefully evaluate your needs both in the short-term and long-term before committing to an annuity.
 As part of a diversified portfolio, an annuity gives you stability, strength and safety and allows you to set aside money for your retirement planning.

-There are pros and cons to annuities as there are with all types of investment savings but doing more research to determine what is most appropriate for you can be extremely helpful.
+In the end, there are pros and cons to annuities as there are with all types of investment savings but doing more research to determine what is most appropriate for you can be extremely helpful.
+That’s where we come in here in San Antonio, Texas with our insurance agency.
 Many people identify significantly with the potential returns of an annuity because of the safety and strength of the products on the market today.
-Planning ahead now can help you enjoy a better retirement when you are knowledgeable about annuities.
+Planning ahead now can help you enjoy a better retirement when you are knowledgeable about annuities and other investment vehicles.

 The Harrin Group offers free, comparative quotes on annuities from multiple insurance carriers so you can get the best possible rate.